01-edu/public/subjects/make-your-game/README.md

 - **Page Inspector**: You can view and edit page content and layout.
 - **Web Console**: You can see your `console.log`s and interact with the page using JavaScript.
-- **Performance Tool**: You can analyze your site's general responsiveness, Javascript and layout performance.
+- **Performance Tool**: You can analyze your site's general responsiveness, performance, Javascript and layout performance.

 The one tool that most will help you is the Performance Tool.
 There you can record a sample of your actions on the site and analyze the FPS, check for frame drops, how many time is your functions taking to execute, amongst other useful stuff.